dotnet/AspNetCore.Docs/aspnetcore/blazor/components/dynamiccomponent.md

 Avoid the use of [catch-all parameters](xref:blazor/fundamentals/routing#catch-all-route-parameters).
 If catch-all parameters are used, every explicit parameter on <xref:Microsoft.AspNetCore.Components.DynamicComponent> effectively is a reserved word that you can't pass to a dynamic child.
 Any new parameters passed to <xref:Microsoft.AspNetCore.Components.DynamicComponent> are a breaking change, as they start shadowing child component parameters that happen to have the same name.
 It's unlikely that the caller always knows a fixed set of parameter names to pass to all possible dynamic children.

-## Access the dynamically-created component instances
+## Access the dynamically-created component instance

 Use the <xref:Microsoft.AspNetCore.Components.DynamicComponent.Instance> property to access the dynamically-created component instance.

-First, create an interface to describe the dynamically-created component instances.
-The following interface example specifies a `Log` method.
+Create an interface to describe the dynamically-created component instance with any methods or properties that you need to access from the parent component.
+The following example specifies a `Log` method.

 `Interfaces/ILoggable.cs`: